is-it-ayush/isitayush.dev/README.md

 ### heartbeat.

+### 04/24

+yeah did some updates for future blogs. checkout the [changelog] for more info.

-##### november update.
+##### 11/23

-akshually 🤓, drizzle was harder than i thought (tried it 3 months ago). switched back to prisma. (i have sql skill issue)
+akshually 🤓, drizzle was harder than i thought (tried it 3 months ago). switched back to prisma.
+(i have sql skill issue)

-#### april update.
+#### 04/23

-At first I thought kysely must have something to sync my schema to the db until I realized it's not a ORM but a querying library.
-To workaround this I had to fallback to Prisma.
-I'm not really happy with the prisma & kysely setup here because they're dependent on each other.
-I'll switch this to [Drizzle](https://drizzle.team/) in the future but for now it works & Its okay.
+at first i thought kysely must have something to sync my schema to the db until I realized it's not a ORM but a querying library. to workaround this I had to fallback to prisma.
+I'm not really happy with the prisma & kysely setup here because they're dependent on each other. i'll switch this to [Drizzle](https://drizzle.team/) in the future but for now it works & Its okay.

-### Database
+### database.

-> tldr; `pnpm db:push` -> `pnpm db:gen` -> Add the generated types to `interface Database` in `src/lib/db.ts`.

-The pipeline for pushing new schema to planetscale or any other database is as follows:

-- **Planetscale Specific**: Create a branch off your main production database & get the DATABASE_URL for it -> Push the schema to your branch with `pnpm db:push` -> Merge the branch to your main production database.
-- **Other DB Providers**: Push the schema to your database with `pnpm db:push`.

-Now run `pnpm db:gen` to generate the prisma types.
-These generated prisma types are then used by the kysely queries.
-So, you have to manually add them to the `interface Database` in `src/lib/db.ts`.
-Thanks [nexxel](https://www.nexxel.dev/blog/typesafe-database) for the hack.
+make sure you're running a postgres database, grab it's connection string (looks like postgres://user:password@server:port/db) and add it to the `.env` file under `DATABASE_URL` variable. then run `pnpm db:push`, then `pnpm db:gen`

-### Deployment
+### deployment.

-> tldr; use vercel. it's good (thanks vercel) [except for when u wanna actually control stuff, then vercel bad]

-To deploy this project, you can use [Vercel](https://vercel.com/).
-It's free for open source projects & you can deploy it with just `npx vercel deploy`.
-You can also deploy it on [Netlify](https://www.netlify.com/) or [Render](https://render.com/).
-I haven't tested it, but it should work & I might switch to it later.

-- Make sure you have a `.env.production` file in the root directory.
-You can copy the contents of [.env.example] to `.env.production` & replace the values with your own.
+there are two kinds of deployment when it's comes to next.js

+- standalone: nextjs generates a standalone server. you can pack this standalone server inside a docker container and deploy it pretty much anywhere. think docker, kuberenetes, on a vps behind an already running nginx server through reverse proxy.
+- serverless: this is more for vercel infrastructure. you can deploy your nextjs app to vercel and it will handle the rest.

+there are only few things you gotta be careful about when deploying:

-- Make sure you have a PlanetScale database setup.
-You can use [PlanetScale's free tier](https://www.planetscale.com/pricing).
+- make sure you got a postgres database up and running.
+- make sure you got your secrets ready as per [.env.example]
+- build and your deployment will appear under .next folder.

-### License
+### license.

-MIT License.
-You can checkout out the [LICENSE] file for details but in short, you can do whatever you want with this project. <3
+MIT License. you can checkout out the [LICENSE] file for details but in short, you can do whatever you want with this project. <3